 Self Portrait as a Still life with objects, (Books in a totem format?), Use a variety of objects that reflect your identity

 Process mark making piece layering marks and materials for depth and transparency.
-You should be able to explain your process and motivation as you work this piece.
+You should be able to thoughtfully explain your process and motivation as you work this piece.

 White paint on black or white object study in paint

 Fantasy, Fear, or Premonition (Denver’s future destruction?) –earthquake, nuclear warfare, flood, giant aliens etc?

 Use products or behaviors to make a statement on contemporary society

 Respond to a masterpiece from art history in depth